andrewrk/libsoundio/README.md

 # libsoundio

-C99 library providing cross-platform audio input and output.
+C library providing cross-platform audio input and output.
 The API is suitable for real-time software such as digital audio workstations as well as consumer software such as music players.